 The Company's domestic operations maintain banking relationships at one financial institution with locations throughout the northeast United States.
 The balances at the institution are each insured by Federal Deposit Insurance Corporation; any overnight investments are not insured.
+At December 31, 2013 and 2012 there were no overnight investments.

 The Company's foreign operations maintain banking relationships with several financial institutions in Germany.
 The institutions in Germany are members of the Deposit Protection Fund of the Association of German Banks (Einlagensicherungsfond des Bundesverbandes deutscher Banken e.V.), whose by-laws include the protection of all liabilities which are required to be shown in the balance sheet item "Liabilities to customers", up to a certain protection ceiling established and regularly calculated for each institution.
-Among these are demand, term and savings deposits, including registered savings certificates.
+Among these are demands, terms and savings deposits, including registered savings certificates.
 The respective protection ceiling applies for each creditor.
 Not protected are claims in respect of the institutions that have issued bearer instruments, e.g., bearer bonds and bearer certificates of deposit, as well as liabilities to banks.
-Speech Design's balances are under the protection ceiling and therefore are 100% insured at December 31, 2012.
+Speech Design's balances total less than the protection ceiling and therefore are 100% insured at December 31, 2013 and 2012.